athelas-NEU/PulseOxThermo/README.md

 - Vin: Red
 - GND: Black

+PulseOx:
+- Interrupt Pin is digital pin 10 on Arduino
+- All others as labelled

 Wire run lengths: 32 inches from the end effector to the opening of the box.

 #### Pulse Ox Register Values to be effective